 Too many people really aren’t fully listening.

 As part of my work, I am in a lot of meetings and conference calls.
-It’s amazing and somewhat disheartening at times to see how the quality of these interactions can vary.
-There are moments where it feels like everyone is “dialed-in” and paying rapt attention, but these are few and far between.
-More often than not, you either see or hear participants focusing on other things like checking their email and text messages, surfing the web, engaging in side conversations or tuning out altogether.
-Because of this dynamic, we often stray off topic, have to repeat points, answer the same questions more than once, and deal with feedback that is ill-informed.
-We also ending up wasting the time of others who are engaged.
+It’s amazing and disheartening at times to see how the quality of these interactions can vary.
+There are moments where it feels like everyone is “dialed-in” and paying rapt attention, but these are exceedingly rare.
+Often, you either see or hear participants focusing on other things like checking their email and text messages, surfing the web, engaging inside conversations, or tuning out altogether.
+Because of this dynamic, we often stray off topic, must repeat points, answer the same questions more than once, and deal with feedback that is ill-informed.
+We also end up wasting the time of others who are engaged.

 About everyone I know complains about the quality of meetings they attend.
 The questions I ask them in return are, “how are you showing up?” and what are you doing to make them better?”
 I’m convinced we could cut our meeting time in half and/or get a lot more accomplished if people just focused on the topic at hand.

 When I was growing up it was rude to not give another person your full attention when they were talking to you.
 Now it has become commonplace to check-in and check-out as we see fit.
 We have created a new disease of half-listening and it is infecting organizations and families.
 Instead of others feeling like we care about them, we instead focus only if we feel stimulated to engage.
 Sadly, I’ve seen many adults behave like teenagers in this regard.
 What’s important is what we want, think, or feel, not how our actions are affecting others.
 We convince ourselves that we are only multi-tasking and juggling our multitude of responsibilities, but this is nonsense.
 Focus always trumps distraction.
 And, the best leaders are still the best listeners.